freercurse/Boids/README.md

 Download main.zip then extract it and run main.exe.
 If the EXE does not work you can see a recording of the content in the zip file below

 > https://1drv.ms/u/s!AhKDfKsG6_tQmKxGRHG79rc3hojKQw?e=HjdC3F

+download Fish.exe and if that doesnt work dowload the zipped version and try that